Sputnik V COVID-19 vaccine: Efficacy

 The vaccine efficacy of a COVID-19 vaccine or any other vaccine is evaluated in controlled clinical trials.
 It is an estimate of how many people who received the vaccine got the disease compared to how many people who got a placebo had the same outcome.
 On 2 February 2021, an interim analysis from the Moscow trial was published in The Lancet reporting an efficacy of after the second dose for all age groups, with no unusual side effects.
 For the age group of 60 years and older, the reported efficacy was 91.8%.
-On 12 May, a group of biostatisticians from Russia, the US, France, Italy and the Netherlands questioned the efficacy results in a correspondence in The Lancet, highlighting data discrepancies, substandard reporting, apparent errors and numerical inconsistencies and a very unlikely homogeneity in vaccine efficacy across age groups.
+On 12 May, a group of biostatisticians from Russia, the US, France, Italy and the Netherlands questioned the efficacy results in a correspondence in The Lancet, highlighting data discrepancies, substandard reporting, apparent errors and numerical inconsistencies and an implausible homogeneity in vaccine efficacy across age groups.

 The authors responded by saying that they had provided the regulatory authorities with all the data necessary for obtaining approval, and that the data included with the paper were enough for readers to confirm the reported vaccine efficacy.
 They also addressed the protocol queries, and said numerical inconsistencies were "simple typing errors that were formally corrected".

-In June 2022 a group of biostatisticians from Australia and Singapore published a paper suggesting that the almost identical efficacy for every age group from the Lancet paper is very unlikely to occur in genuine experimental data.
+In June 2022 a group of biostatisticians from Australia and Singapore published a paper suggesting that the almost identical efficacy for every age group from the Lancet paper is highly unlikely to occur in genuine experimental data.
 The group called for a thorough investigation of the Lancet article, as well as the immediate release of anonymized individual patient data to an unbiased statistical expert, and suggested the article should be retracted.
-The Lancet Group recognized the concerns about the validity of data published in the article and invited the authors of the article to respond to these latest questions.
+The Lancet Group recognised the concerns about the validity of data published in the article and invited the authors of the article to respond to these latest questions.